Strikes, quality drive slow Hyundai Motor's U.S. growth

 “We want to go back to basics,” Hyundai spokesman Brian Sir said in an emailed response to a Reuters query.
 “Building more plants to increase sales is not our ultimate goal.
 Our ultimate goal is to become the most loved brand.
 In this regard, we do not have any plans to build another plant in the U.S.”

-Chung, 74, visited the United States last month for “an urgent check” of the market, and again emphasized quality and better prices, the company said.
+Chung, 74, visited the United States last month for “an urgent check” of the market, and again emphasised quality and better prices, the company said.

 Some analysts said the economic uncertainty most likely made it easier for now to decide against building a new plant.
 Tight supply leads to higher sales prices and lower discounts, which translate into higher margins.